Free Newsletter

 • Intestinal Cancer

 Diarrhea is a nuisance at best.
-At its worst, it can be life-threatening.Contact your veterinarian right away if your dog's diarrhea:
+At its worst, it can be life-threatening for your dog.

-• is accompanied by repeated vomiting, lethargy, loss of appetite, abdominal pain, generalized weakness, or fever
+• is accompanied by repeated vomiting, lethargy, loss of appetite, abdominal pain, generalized weakness, or fever.

-• contains large amounts of visible blood
+• contains large amounts of visible blood.

-• is black or tarry in color
+• is black or tarry.

-• occurs in a puppy under nine months of age, particularly if vaccines were missed
+• occurs in a puppy under nine months of age, particularly if vaccines were missed.

-• occurs in an elderly or medically frail animal
+• occurs in an elderly or medically frail animal.

-• fails to respond or gets worse despite 48 hours of symptomatic home care
+• fails to respond or gets worse despite 48 hours of symptomatic home care.

-When healthy adult dogs get a simple case of diarrhea, it's often reasonable to try treating them at home.
-When in doubt, consult your veterinarian.
-Start by withholding food for 12-24 hours to give your dog's overactive digestive tract a rest.
-Then try small, frequent meals of simple, easily-digested food such as boiled low-fat chicken (remove skin) and rice.
+After the fast, try giving your dog small, frequent meals of simple, easily-digested food such as boiled, low-fat chicken (remove skin) and rice.
 Commercial bland diets are also a good choice.
 Consider adding a probiotic such as lactobacillus, the "good bacteria" found in yogurt, for at least 7 days.
 Your veterinarian may have some specific probiotic recommendations.
-Fortiflora is an excellent choice.

 Never give any medications, including over-the-counter human medications, to your dog unless under strict instructions by your veterinarian.
 Inappropriate use of people medicine can make pets very sick and can result in death.

-• How many times per day?
+• How many times per day does your dog have diarrhea?

-• Blood or mucus in the feces?
+• Have you seen blood or mucus in the feces?

-• What treatments, if any, has the dog been given and how did they work?
+• What treatments, if any, has the dog been given, and how did they work?

-• Recent stressful events?
+• Have there been any recent stressful events?

-Damage Control
+Damage Control for Canine Diarrhea

 1. Scoop

-Don the gloves, grab the dustpan or strong hunk of cardboard, and pick up as much of the solid waste as you can.
+Don the gloves, grab the dustpan or a strong hunk of cardboard, and pick up as much of the solid waste as you can.
 Avoid the temptation to rub, scrub, or spray cleansers at this stage.
 The stain will just penetrate deeper into your rug.

 2. Soak

-Now, saturate the stain with a liberal amount of your cleanser of choice and wait for 5-10 minutes.
+Now, saturate the stain with a liberal amount of your cleanser of choice, and wait for 5-10 minutes.
 Just-for-pets products with enzymatic activity can work well and are available at pet stores.
 Be sure to spot-test the cleanser before using it on your carpet.

 3. Scrub